 A labyrinth is an ancient symbol of wholeness, combining the imagery of the circle and the spiral into a meditative path.
 The labyrinth also can be seen as symbolic for navigating the path of life and healing.
 Walking a labyrinth can provide a sense of solace and quiet a distracted mind, offering space to ponder insights, clarify intentions, and source internal wisdom.
 Experienced as a walking meditation, the labyrinth represents a journey to our center, reflecting on intentions, and reconnecting with ourselves and others.

-Individual and group facilitated labyrinth walks are now being offered as a benefit of membership in Midwest Alliance for Mindfulness. $25 for one participant and $10 for each additional participant in a group.
+Individual and group facilitated labyrinth walks are now being offered as a benefit of membership in Midwest Alliance for Mindfulness. $75 for one participant and $25 for each additional participant in a group.
 Walks are scheduled by appointment and locations are available across the KC metro area.
-Contact Angie for more information at firstname.lastname@example.org or (316) 640.1557.
+No refunds are given on the day of the appointment.
+Contact Angie for more information at firstname.lastname@example.org or (913) 626-1196.